-We found the accounting records of the Council to be adequate for audit.
+We found the accounting records of Rogue Valley Council of Governments to be adequate for audit.

 III.
 Collateral

 Based on the results of our tests, balances on deposit with financial institutions were secured in accordance with the requirements of ORS 295.